learn-co-curriculum/phase-4-debugging-network-requests/README.md

 ## Debugging Server Errors

-Let's introduce one more error on the server so show another common class of errors we'll need to handle: server-side errors.
+Let's introduce one more error on the server to show another common class of errors we'll need to handle: server-side errors.
 In the `create` action, let's imagine we made a typo (as we all do from time to time):